ms-henglu/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## SapEccLinkedServiceTypeProperties
 ### Properties
 * **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
 Either encryptedCredential or username/password must be provided.
-Type: string (or Expression with resultType string).
+Type: string.
 * **password**: [SecretBase](#secretbase): The password for Basic authentication.
-* **url**: string (Required): The URL of SAP ECC OData API.
+* **url**: any (Required): The URL of SAP ECC OData API.
 For example, '[https://hostname:port/sap/opu/odata/sap/servicename/]'.
 Type: string (or Expression with resultType string).
-* **username**: string: The username for Basic authentication.
+* **username**: any: The username for Basic authentication.
 Type: string (or Expression with resultType string).

 ## SapEccResourceDatasetTypeProperties
 ### Properties